DreamFlasher/reddit-recommender/README.md

 (2) Text similarity.
 In this category I would put all methods that calculate a similarity or distance score for two texts.
 The most common ones are Jaccard Similarity (counting overlapping words), Cosine Similarity with TF-IDF or word2vec.
 This looks like an idea fit for the problem at hand; get a vector representation for each subreddit or post, and then get the most similar subreddits according to the chosen metric.

 (3) Multi-class classification.
 In a classification setting the goal is to assign new data the most likely category, given observed/labeled data.
 Here this would mean to assign either each post title, or the collection of all post titles their subreddits as category.
 During prediction one would either use a new post title (eg. a user input) to classify, or the text of a whole subreddit.
 The output(s) would be the closest matches in terms of subreddits.

-## Model Implementation
+## Model Implementation & Evaluation
 I decided to implement one model of each (2) and (3).

-For (2) I decided for the doc2vec model of gensim (https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/models/doc2vec.py).
-Le and Mikolov (["Distributed Representations of Sentences and Documents"](http://arxiv.org/pdf/1405.4053v2.pdf)) demonstrated that their technique to calculate document vectors generally outperforms calculating a document vector by adding all word vectors.
+For (2) I chose the doc2vec model of gensim (https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/models/doc2vec.py).
+Le and Mikolov (["Distributed Representations of Sentences and Documents"](http://arxiv.org/pdf/1405.4053v2.pdf)) demonstrated that their technique to calculate document vectors generally outperforms calculating a document vector by summing all word vectors.

+For (3) I picked fastText (https://github.com/facebookresearch/fastText).
+In the end the models I chose for (2) and (3) are very similar, and it would be a reasonable next step to compare the performance to models based on tf-idf.